sslcommerz/SSLCommerz-Laravel/README.md

 ];
 ```

-We have also provided some example codes which can help you understand the process.
-Developer's discretion is needed.
-Following steps are not mandatory.
+* __Optional:__ We have also provided some example codes which can help you understand the process. **Developer's discretion is needed.
+Following steps are not mandatory.**

-* Copy `SslCommerzPaymentController` into your project's `Controllers` folder.
+> Copy `SslCommerzPaymentController` into your project's `Controllers` folder.

-* Copy defined routes from `routes/web.php` into your project's route file.
+> Copy defined routes from `routes/web.php` into your project's route file.

-* Copy views from `resources/views/*.blade.php`.
+> Copy views from `resources/views/*.blade.php`.

-### Show sslcommerz gateway inside a popup
+### To Show sslcommerz gateway page inside a popup (optional)

 * We provide a simple solution to show sslcommerz gateway page inside popup.
 To integrate it, You need to have a `<button>` with following properties -